Rob Evans (footballer)

-Rob Evans (born 5 June 1995) is a Welsh semi-professional footballer who plays for Newtown in the Cymru North.
+Rob Evans (born 5 June 1995) is a Welsh semi-professional footballer who plays for Brickfield Rangers in the Cymru North.

 Club career

 Wrexham

 Evans was born in Penycae, Wrexham County Borough.
 He made his first-team debut for Wrexham in a Conference Premier match against Newport County in April 2012.
 Evans became Wrexham's youngest ever captain whilst leading Wrexham to a 2–1 FA Trophy victory over Gresley in 2013 at the age of 18.
 He scored his first competitive goal for Wrexham against Barnet in September 2014.
 Following an impressive and ever present 2015–16 season, Evans won the young player of the year award for the second successive year.

 Evans was released by Wrexham at the end of 2016–17.

 Billericay Town

 On 28 May 2017, Evans signed for Isthmian League Premier Division club Billericay Town.
 He made 36 games and scored 1, before he left Billericay.